-Virtualising computer clusters also involves the interconnecting networking infrastructure.
-While steps to virtualising the network inside the cluster have already been taken by several groups [1], [2], [3], [4], [5], this paper focuses on building sustainable virtualised networking infrastructure that scales enough to interconnect clusters in wide-area networks and that performs up to the expectations of the high-performance applications.
+While steps to virtualising the network inside the cluster have already been taken by several groups [7], this work focuses on building virtualised networking infrastructure that scales enough to interconnect clusters in wide-area networks and that performs up to the expectations of the high-performance applications.

-VirtCloud is a system for internetworking dynamic virtual clusters over a state-wide network, supporting encapsulation of the clusters and publishing them in controlled manner.
-This allows for both protecting the cluster from the outside world and protecting the world from the cluster (e.g., in case of user-supplied virtual images).
+VirtCloud is a system for internetworking dynamic virtual clusters over a statewide network, supporting encapsulation of the clusters and publishing them in controlled manner.
+This allows for both protecting the cluster from the outside world http://meta.cesnet.cz/ and protecting the world from the cluster (e.g., in case of user-supplied virtual images).
 The system is driven by Grid middleware.
 While VirtCloud uses services of the backbone network, it is designed to run without the need of run-time configuration of the core network.
-The design (described in Section 2) is not limited to our primary target network: as we discuss in Section 3, it is able to use several mechanisms for traffic encapsulation.
+The use cases (Section 2) are the base for the design (described in Section 3).
+The design is not limited to our primary target network: as we discuss in Section 4, it is able to use several mechanisms for traffic encapsulation.

-The architecture has been prototyped in the Grid environment of the MetaCenter project1-Czech state-wide Grid infrastructure-using the CESNET2 backbone network2 that spans the whole Czech Republic with interconnects to other European and world-wide networks.
+The architecture has been prototyped in the Grid environment of the Meta-Center project using the CESNET2 backbone network2 that spans the whole Czech Republic with inter-connects to other European and world-wide networks.

 Interfering the networks in large areas can have serious performance implications.
-We have done a series of basic measurements to show performance feasibility of our approach (Section 4).
-Section 5 summarizes related work and the paper concludes with Section 6 providing final remarks.
+We have done a series of measurements to show performance feasibility of our approach (Section 5).
+Section 6 summarizes related work and the report concludes with Section 7 providing final remarks.